javadhme/android-interview-questions/README.md

 - Multiple inheritances?
 Possible?
 How can we do that?
 - Object scopes?
 - Override private methods, possible?
-- What is a static variable in java?
+- What is a static variable in Java?
 - Java reference types?
 - What is Generic in Java?
 - How String class is implemented?
 Is it mutable or immutable?
 Why was it made immutable?